 Single discount rate.
-For 2018, a single discount rate of 7.00% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.71%.
+A single discount rate of 7.00% was used to measure the total pension liability for the current and prior year.
+This single discount rate was based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 2.75%.
 Because of the unique structure of WRS, the 7.00% expected rate of return implies that a dividend of approximately 1.9% will always be paid.